f3oall/spb-test-task/README.md

 I have two favorite editors - VSCode and Atom.
 This project i made in VSCode.

 PS.
 Webpack dev config host is  `0.0.0.0` and port `5001`.
 It was needed because code is stored on Virtual Mashine with Ubuntu OS.

+# WebSocket

+I realised the second part of the task.
+My WebSocket interface provides all required functional.
+All WebSocket logic is placed in the `src/classes/WebSocket` folder.
+I didn't use any dependencies for it, so it's simple enough.

+## Code splitting result

+!(Code Splitting Result Screenshot)[splitting_result.JPG]